wblabio/wblabio.github.io/wgact/troubleshooting.md

 Please post your problem in the WordPress support forum for this plugin: [Support forum](https://wordpress.org/support/plugin/woocommerce-google-adwords-conversion-tracking-tag)

-Alternativly you can sent a request to [support@wolfundbaer.ch](mailto:support@wolfundbaer.ch).
+Alternatively you can sent a request to [support@wolfundbaer.ch](mailto:support@wolfundbaer.ch).
 If you do, please copy and paste the debug info from our plugin and attach it to the email.

 <details>
 <summary>image (Click to expand)</summary>